2027: South East elders root for Tinubu's re-election

 The appointment of Hon.
 Favour Nkem Asogwa as Board Member, Federal Polytechnic Nekede, Imo state

-The appointment of Chief Eva Asadu of Nsukka Igbo extraction as Member, Anambra Imo River Development Basin
+The appointment of Chief Eva Asadu of Nsukka Igbo extraction as a Member of, the Anambra Imo River Development Basin

 “In addition, under the presidency of Bola Ahmed Tinubu, Major General E. I. Okoro of Nsukka Igbo extraction has been appointed Military Secretary, Nigerian Army.